rticommunity/rticonnext-wan-demo/CONTRIBUTING.md

-# Contributing to Connext Anywhere Demo
+# Contributing to RTI Connext Professional WAN Demo

 ## Contributor License Agreement (CLA)
 In order to accept your pull request, we need you to sign a Contributor License Agreement (CLA).
 Complete your CLA here: https://community.rti.com/cla.
 You only need to do this once, we cross-check your Github username with the list of contributors who have signed the CLA.